Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 !!! warning "srun vs. mpirun"

-    On ZIH systems, srun is used for job submission.
-The use of mpirun is provenly broken on partitions ml and alpha for jobs requiring more than one node.
-Especially when using code from github projects, double-check it's configuration by looking for a line like 'submit command  mpirun -n $ranks ./app' and replace it with 'srun ./app'
+    On ZIH systems, `srun` is used to run your parallel application.
+The use of `mpirun` is provenly broken on partitions `ml` and `alpha` for jobs requiring more than one node.
+Especially when using code from github projects, double-check it's configuration by looking for a line like 'submit command  mpirun -n $ranks ./app' and replace it with 'srun ./app'.

-    ??? warning "Issues with mpirun"
-        Using `mpirun` on partitions `alpha` and `ml` leads to wrong resource distribution when more than one node is involved.
-This yields a strange distribution like e.g. `SLURM_NTASKS_PER_NODE=15,1` even though `--tasks-per-node=8` was specified.
-Unless you really know what you're doing (e.g. use rank pinning via perl script), avoid using mpirun.

-        Another issue arises when using the Intel toolchain: mpirun calls a different MPI and caused a 8-9x slowdown in the PALM app in comparison to using srun or the GCC-compiled version of the app (which uses the correct MPI).

 ## Options

 The following table contains the most important options for `srun`, `sbatch`, `salloc` to specify resource requirements and control communication.

 ??? tip "Options Table (see `man sbatch`)"